POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Neutrino Estimates from Flaring Astrophysical Sources and Neutrino Horizons

-\sideheader{Binary Neutron Star Mergers} Strong magnetic fields and rapid rotation in pulsars combine to induce electric fields that naturally accelerate particles~\cite[see \textit{e.g.},][]{Gunn:1969ej,1992MNRAS.257..493B,Blasi:2000xm,2003ApJ...589..871A,2012ApJ...750..118F}, with ultra-high energies possibly being achievable in magnetars (pulsars with magnetic field strengths $\gtrsim 10^{14}$~G; for detailed review, see~[\citenum{Kaspi:2017fwg}]) with spin periods $\sim$ milliseconds~\cite{Fang:2017tla}.
-Strong magnetic braking will quickly spin down magnetars to periods $\sim$ seconds~\cite{Kaspi:2017fwg}, at which point CR energies would be limited to $\sim$ PeVs; as such, the pulsars that are most likely to accelerate UHECRs are newly-born magnetars~\cite[see \textit{e.g.},][]{Blasi:2000xm,2003ApJ...589..871A,2012ApJ...750..118F}.
+\sideheader{Binary Neutron Star Mergers} Strong magnetic fields and rapid rotation in pulsars combine to induce electric fields that naturally accelerate particles~\cite[see \textit{e.g.},][]{Gunn:1969ej,1992MNRAS.257..493B,Blasi:2000xm,2003ApJ...589..871A,2012ApJ...750..118F}, with ultra-high energies possibly being achievable in newly-born magnetars (pulsars with magnetic field strengths $\gtrsim 10^{14}$~G; for detailed review, see~[\citenum{Kaspi:2017fwg}]) with spin periods $\sim$ milliseconds~\cite[see \textit{e.g.},][]{Blasi:2000xm,2003ApJ...589..871A,2012ApJ...750..118F,Fang:2017tla}.
 Accelerated UHECRs produce neutrinos through interactions with the surrounding ambient medium and radiation fields.
 In Ref.~\cite{Fang:2017tla}, Fang and Metzger modeled the time-dependent neutrino production in the magnetosphere of a rapidly spinning magnetar resulting from a BNS merger.
 Their model predicts that PeV--EeV neutrinos could be detectable for days and even months following the merger.
 Alternatively, the BNS merger could result in a spinning black hole which could accrete marginally bound merger debris, resulting in unbound winds or wide-angle jets that accelerate particles to ultra-high energies~\cite{Decoene:2019eux}.
 In this paper, we only explore the scenario in which the BNS merger remnant is a rapidly spinning magnetar.